 Candy: Certainly Western Europe, New Zealand and Australia are at the top of my list.
 Actually, New Zealand is beautiful and one of my favourite countries to visit.
 The people are helpful, there is a high level of access and there are many accessible backpacker hostels – you can search for them on Budget Backpackers Hostels.
 The accessible ones are marked with the international access symbol, but of course, you should inquire directly about the specific access details before you book a room.
 One of my favorites is Globetrekkers Lodge in Omapere.

 WOTR: And are there any places to avoid?

-Candy: That would depend on you adventure quotient.
+Candy: That would depend on your adventure quotient.
 Most developing countries lack physical access but personal assistance is readily available.
-Eastern style bathrooms in some of the more rural places in Asia may also present problems but there are work-arounds.
-For example you can carry a female urinal if you are unable to squat.
+Eastern-style bathrooms in some of the more rural places in Asia may also present problems but there are workarounds.
+For example, you can carry a female urinal if you are unable to squat.
 But again, this takes some advance planning.
 Many of the travel personal hygiene tips for women generally will apply.

 WOTR: When women with disabilities travel, what special arrangements should they make if they’re traveling solo?

 Candy: First off I suggest that they network with a disability organization in their destination country.
 With the internet, it’s pretty easy to do.
 The International Disability Alliance has some good links, but you can also contact your national organizations to see if they have a counterpart in your destination country.
 The goal is to find someone there who can tell you more about access and perhaps give you a few resources for finding a personal care aide.